January Uprising: Background

 Despite the Russian Empire's loss of the Crimean War and weakened economic and political state, Alexander II warned in 1856 against further concessions with the words "forget any dreams".
 There were two prevailing streams of thought among the population of the Kingdom of Poland.
 One had patriotic stirrings within liberal-conservative usually landed and intellectual circles, centered around Andrzej Zamoyski and hoped for an orderly return to the constitutional status before 1830; they became characterized as the Whites.
 The alternative tendency, characterized as the Reds, represented a democratic movement uniting peasants, workers and some clergy.
 For both streams central to their dilemma was the peasant question.
 However, estate owners tended to favour the abolition of serfdom in exchange for compensation, but the democratic movement saw the overthrow of the Russian yoke as entirely dependent on an unconditional liberation of the peasantry.

 Just as the democrats organized the first religious and patriotic demonstrations in 1860, covert resistance groups began to form among educated youth.
 Blood was first to shed in Warsaw in February 1861, when the Russian Army attacked a demonstration in Castle Square on the anniversary of the Battle of Grochów.
 There were five fatalities.
 Fearing the spread of spontaneous unrest, Alexander II reluctantly agreed to accept a petition for a change in the system of governance.
 Ultimately, he agreed to the appointment of Aleksander Wielopolski to head a commission to look into Religious Observance and Public Education and announced the formation of a State Council and self-governance for towns and powiats.
 The concessions did not prevent further demonstrations.
 On 8 April, there were 200 killed and 500 wounded by Russian fire.
 Martial law was imposed in Warsaw, and brutally-repressive measures were taken against the organisers in Warsaw and Vilna by deporting them deep into Russia.

 In Vilna alone, 116 demonstrations were held in 1861.
 That autumn, Russians had introduced a state of emergency in Vilna Governorate, Kovno Governorate and Grodno Governorate.

 The events led to a speedier consolidation of the resistance.
 Future leaders of the uprising gathered secretly in St. Petersburg, Warsaw, Vilna, Paris and London.
 Two bodies emerged from those consultations.
-By October 1861, the urban "Movement Committee" (Komitet Ruchu Miejski) had been formed, fllowed in June 1862, by the Central National Committee (CNC).
+By October 1861, the urban "Movement Committee" (Komitet Ruchu Miejski) had been formed, followed in June 1862, by the Central National Committee (CNC).
 Its leadership included Stefan Bobrowski, Jarosław Dąbrowski, Zygmunt Padlewski, Agaton Giller and Bronisław Szwarce.
 The body directed the creation of national structures that were intended to become a new secret Polish state.
 The CNC had not planned an uprising before the spring of 1863 at the earliest.
 However, Wielopolski's move to start conscription to the Russian Army in mid-January forced its hand to call the uprising prematurely on the night of 22–23 January 1863.